Utah Health Insurance: 2021 Coverage Guide

 Utah State Health System Ranking

 Ever wonder how your state stacks up when it comes to quality healthcare?
-The Commonwealth Fund published a report in 2019 on State Health System Performance.
+The Commonwealth Fund published a report in 2020 on State Health System Performance.
 They took into consideration the access to quality care, health outcomes, and disparities in all 50 states.
-The scores for the Utah Health System is listed below:
+The scores for the Utah Health System are listed below:

-- Utah: Avoidable Hospital Use & Cost: 2
+- Utah: Avoidable Hospital Use and Cost: 2

 - Utah: Healthy Lives: 5